The cost of comorbidities

 They found that “high resource use and costs were associated with COPD and multiple comorbidities.”
 Comorbidities in their study included cardiovascular disease, diabetes, asthma, anaemia, and chronic kidney disease.
 Chronic kidney disease and anaemia were associated with the highest costs.

 These are just a few sample papers - but they all reach similar conclusions.
 Cost and comorbidities seem to be inextricably linked in this common condition.
 Anything that can help with the management of comorbidities in COPD are likely to significantly improve care and save costs.
+These are the reasons that we have launched the Comorbidities tool from BMJ Best Practice.
+The purpose is improved management of patients with comorbidities, and we would be delighted to hear from you if you had suggestions on how we could help.

 1. Deniz S, Şengül A, Aydemir Y, Çeldir Emre J, Özhan MH.
 Clinical factors and comorbidities affecting the cost of hospital-treated COPD.
 Int J Chron Obstruct Pulmon Dis.
 2016 Dec 2;11:3023- 3030.
 2. Kirsch F, Schramm A, Schwarzkopf L, Lutter JI, Szentes B, Huber M, Leidl R. Direct and indirect costs of COPD progression and its comorbidities in a structured disease management program: results from the LQ-DMP study.
 Respir Res.
 2019 Oct 10;20(1):215.
 3. Mannino DM, Higuchi K, Yu TC, Zhou H, Li Y, Tian H, Suh K. Economic Burden of COPD in the Presence of Comorbidities.
 Chest.
 2015 Jul;148(1):138-150.